First published in 2013 — fully revised and updated in 2018.

 Since it’s the city nearest to Angkor Wat, Siem Reap inevitably became Cambodia’s main tourist destination.

 Cambodia’s hot and dusty capital seems like a love-it-or-hate-it place.
-I think many travel guides often hype it up too much (e.g. by endlessly repeating the ‘Pearl of Asia’ phrase and using other grandiose terms).
-I don’t get that excited by Phnom Penh myself, but I do think it has its moments.
+I think many travel guides often hype it up too much (e.g. by endlessly repeating the ‘Pearl of Asia’ phrase and other grandiose terms).
+I don’t get that excited by Phnom Penh myself, but it’s still a major city with a lot of things going on, and I do think it has its moments.

 Most hotels and guesthouses are in a district just behind the Royal Palace.
 This area is a bit of a jungle of beer-brand signs and has a slightly sleazy vibe.
 But once you get out of this tourist ghetto, things get more interesting.